rubypinkromance/rubypinkromance.com/src/shorts/stacys-family/2-stacys-dad.md

 She went limp, releasing every muscle that she hadn’t realized she’d been tensing.
 Waves of pleasure washed over her, and he held her tightly through it, until she rolled onto her back, shivering with release.

 “Oh!
 Oh, wow.
-Oh, Rich!”
-She panted.
+Oh, Rich!” she panted.

 She raised her head, and saw with a rush that he was urgently stroking his cock.
 His face was glistening with her wetness, and he stared at her with naked hunger in his eyes.
 Unlike the calm, firm strokes she’d seen him use before, he was now fucking his hand.
 Slick with her saliva, he lifted his hips with each stroke, staring at her, clearly imagining that he was burying himself in her.

-“Can I get on top of you?”
-She whispered.
+“Can I get on top of you?” she whispered.

 “Fuck yes,” he said, straining.